jmariomejiap/codeQualityCLI/README.md

 # Code Quality CLI

 Code Quality CLI is a tool for CI/CD, designed to be run automatically whenever code is deployed.
-It reports Git information, and Code Coverage Results to [`Code Quality Server`](https://github.com/jmariomejiap/codeQuality) for visualization.
+It reports Git information, and Code Coverage Results to [`Code Quality`](https://github.com/jmariomejiap/codeQuality) for visualization.

 It was built using Typescript.